LLNL/sundials/doc/shared/sunmemory/SUNMemory_Description.rst

       The ``SUNMemoryHelper`` argument was added to the function signature.

-.. c:function:: int SUNMemoryHelper_CopyOps(SUNMemoryHelper src, \
+.. c:function:: SUNErrCode SUNMemoryHelper_CopyOps(SUNMemoryHelper src, \
                                             SUNMemoryHelper dst)

    Copies the ``ops`` field of ``src`` to the ``ops`` field of ``dst``.